Listen to the story by clicking the play button above

 Be sure to wash cloth masks after each use, especially when worn outside on a day with a high pollen count.

-Keep these factors in mind as you try to reduce spring allergy symptoms:
+Keep these factors in mind as you try to reduce spring allergy symptoms whether or not you’re in the 10 worst cities for spring allergies:

 - Monitor allergy and pollen levels